KusaiAlMalt/QSAI/README.md

 # QSAI
-Discord Bot for private server
+Discord Bot for a private server